 But the Boomers were on the way, in reality and the MCU.

 Nick Fury is the major MCU Baby Boomer.

 - This analysis only applies to the MCU.
 The comics version of Nick has a long, epic history, and Nick Fury is eternal.
 He teethed on velociraptor bones, and he’ll observe the heat death of the universe.

 - This specific progression is why this article exists, because I was trying to reconcile Nick’s MCU history.

 If SHIELD uses a similar career progression to FBI/CIA, MCU Nick had to join SHIELD before he turned 37, because the FBI requires retirement at age 57; they must have 20 years to receive a full pension.
 Nick also had to have a bachelor’s degree, and 2 years relevant career experience.

-	In Captain Marvel, Nick tells Vers/Carol that he joined the army out of high school & left a Colonel.
+In Captain Marvel, Nick tells Vers/Carol that he joined the army out of high school and left a Colonel.
 That’s 22 years of service per current requirements.
-It might have been as low as 18 years during Vietnam, but not afterwards.
+It might have been as little as 18 years during Vietnam, but not afterwards.
 That makes Nick Fury too old to join a CIA or SHIELD that plays by US civil service rules.

 However, he could have retired as a lieutenant colonel, with 15 years of service, and just abbreviated his rank to a stranger that he’s challenging.

 There’s still a problem though: straight out of high school means starting out enlisted, and then navigating the jump to officer, very well and quickly.
 It also means he did all of that in the late 70s & early 80s, during the post-Vietnam drawdown.
 Promotions got a lot more difficult between 1974 and 1984.